paulh777/COMM295_data/README.md

 ### FOLDERS
 data : raw data files, csv and xlsx

-html : html versions of jupyter notebooks
+html : html versions of jupyter notebooks, download and can be run independantly

 output_files : output files